 (7) A change or alteration that may have been permissible in one circumstance is not justification to make a similar change or alteration in another.
 The DSHPO shall evaluate all changes and alterations on a case-by-case basis: approving a kind of change or alteration in one case does not establish a precedent for approving similar kinds of changes in other cases.

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the office of the State Parks and Recreation Department.]
+[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]